Provost marshal: United States Armed Forces

 In the United States Army and United States Marine Corps (USMC), the senior-most military law enforcement officer is the Provost Marshal General (PMG) (Army) or provost marshal (USMC).
 The US Army PMG is a post that was reinstated in 2003, having been abolished 29 years earlier.
-The PMG is a general in charge of the United States Army Military Police Corps, U.S. Army Criminal Investigation Command (CID) and United States Army Corrections Command (ACC) policy and procedures from the Office of the Provost Marshal General (OPMG) at The Pentagon.
+The PMG is a general in charge of the United States Army Military Police Corps, U.S. Army Criminal Investigation Division (CID) and United States Army Corrections Command (ACC) policy and procedures from the Office of the Provost Marshal General (OPMG) at The Pentagon.

 The senior MP officer at the theater, corps, division, and brigade level and for each garrison is known as a provost marshal.
 In many US Army garrisons, a provost marshal is at times also responsible for the provision of fire and physical security as well as law enforcement services and thus is also referred to as the Director of Emergency Services (DES).